-Vestibular rehabilitation is a more formal process for training your other senses to adapt and relieve your vertigo symptoms.
+Vestibular rehabilitation7 is a more formal process for training your other senses to adapt and relieve your vertigo symptoms.
 You’d work with someone trained in physical therapy to perform a series of exercises that help improve your balance and reduce dizziness.

 Canalith Repositioning Maneuvers

+The two most well-known movements are the Epley Maneuver8 and the Half Somersault Maneuver9.
 Both of these maneuvers trigger sensations similar to vertigo but are typically successful at rebalancing the inner ear.

-Sleeping Tips for Vertigo Sufferers
+Sleeping Tips for Vertigo

-– Avoid eating spicy food: Hot and spicy food can disrupt your digestive processes and make it harder to sleep through the night.
+– Avoid eating spicy food: Hot and spicy food can disrupt your digestive processes14 and make it harder to sleep through the night.
 In the several hours before you go to bed, stick to milder options.

 – Avoid looking at bright screens: The light from your television or phone delays the production of melatonin, a crucial hormone to help you fall and stay asleep.
 Instead of looking at electronics, try reading a book instead.